korc/onefile-websrv/README.md

 ```

 Options marked with `multi-arg` can be specified multiple times on command-line, and will add to previous configuration.
 Other options are meant to be set only once.

+#### Command-line through environment

+- by default, arguments can be also specified through environment variables `WEBSRV_ARG1` .. `WEBSRV_ARG<n>`
+  - the prefix of environment variable can be set via `-args-env` option

+#### Command-line from file

+- `-args-file` can be used to set a file to read arguments from, one per line
+- `-args-env` is processed before, so `WEBSRV_ARG1=-args-file WEBSRV_ARG2=/some/path/file` can be used to set that file via environment as well
+- `-args-file` is a multi-arg, and can be subsequently added via files themselves

 ### URL path mapping